 How Can This Help You?

 If you sell anything online on your website, especially if it’s on a one-page sales page, use the button!
 It really only takes less than 5 minutes to implement.
 Of course, you’d have to change the prices to suit your particular product, which can be easily done with photoshop.
-Heck, if you want me to do it for you, just contact me with the prices you want, and I’ll have a .gif file for you as soon as i can.
-I want you to succeed!

 If you don’t have a product just yet, you should definitely keep this in mind for the future.
 Also, in my next post I’ll be going over how I’m using Google Optimizer to run my own split-test on my sales page, and how you can easily do this too.
 You can do things like decrease bounce rates, and increase user action using these same techniques.